anhhao19xx/local-album/README.md

 # Local Album

-Build with FastAPI and Vue 3.
+Build with FastAPI and VueJS.

 ## Usage